jmsjst22/OOSA-code-public/README.md

 Contains a very brief example of the pandas package.
 This builds upon numpy arrays in a way that recreates the utility of R dataframes.
 Some users prefer pandas to numpy arrays.
 The geopandas package builds upon pandas and is a very powerful package for geospatial analysis.

+### dp-line-general

+Contains an example solution of the Douglas-Peucker line-generalistion, using recursion.
+Note that this depends upon two other files within this repository and uses the ***PYTHONPATH*** to import these.
+These dependecies are:

+    vectorExample.py
+    perpendicular_distance

+The options are:

+    --input INNAME   Input filename
+    --tolerance TOL  Tolerance of generalisation Default = 10 --epsg EPSG      EPSG to do analysis in Default = 27700

+An example usage would be:

+    python3 exampleDP.py --epsg 32630